nicyapi/senior-design-projekt-master/final_report.md

 Rough UX|	Created controls and routing between the 3 initial screens	|10 Research	|Researched apis and authentication|10 Various assignments|	Class required assignments	|10

+### Justification of Hours
+Nick and split the work on the documentation assignments as best we could in order to give each other as much development time as possible, but one of my major time consumers was rendering mock up screens for assignments in order to provide more clarity to what we were writing.
+Other than that I spent a lot of time researching and developing the front end.
+I am not traditionally a front end developer so things took me a lot of time and I did a lot of learning in this area.